dxw/playbook/playbook.md

 While we do everything we can to make sure the client is happy with our solution, we are also mindful of what's practical.
 We don't do serious bits of development work on tickets, or trial new approaches.
 We don't play with new tools or sink hours into interesting bugs.
 We set those things aside, and do them later.

-The main purpose of a ticket is to take some action that solves the problem, as quickly as possible.
-Generally speaking, we do the most time-efficient thing that we can.
-Of several potential solutions that solve the problem, assuming none is a bad one, we do the one which can be implemented the most quickly.
+The main purpose of a ticket is to take some action that solves the problem quickly, particularly when the availability or functionality of the site is compromised.
+However, a bad solution implemented quickly is rarely preferable to a good solution implemented slightly less quickly.
+Time should not be the deciding factor if the quick fix will make our or the client's life significantly more difficult, or if a small investment of time up front will save time in future.

 #### Make sure clients feel informed and in control
 For many of our clients, the helpdesk can feel intimidating: especially when they are not technical, or are not sure what they are entitled to ask for as part of the service they receive.

 It is important that we make the helpdesk experience a [positive](#positive) one.
 Tickets will not always explain an issue in a way that is clear to us, and clients will not always ask for the right thing.

 It is our responsibility to gain an accurate understanding of the issue, and to help the client to feel more informed in the process.
 Where there are many possible solutions, it is also our responsibility to present those options to the client, such that they are able to understand each option's strengths and make an informed decision.